 The students ranged from age two to eleven, and differed widely in their temperaments and abilities, goals and destinies.
 But they all had one common bond: their genealogical sanctity and mana as Aliʻi-born.

-The school building was square-shaped, about seventy-six square feet in area, with a courtyard in the center and a well.
+The school building was square-shaped, with a courtyard in the center and a well.
 The thirteen or so rooms included a large classroom, kitchen, dining room, sitting room and parlor, and living quarters for the students and the Cookes.
 The entire complex was surrounded by a high wall, apparently intended as much to keep people out as to keep them in.

 In this school were educated the Hawai‘i sovereigns who reigned over the Hawaiian people from 1855 (age noted is the age at death:)